Fed attacks inflation with its largest rate hike since 1994

 The central bank has also sharply lowered its projections for economic growth, to 1.7% this year and next.
 That’s below its outlook in March but better than some economists’ expectation for a recession next year.

-Expectations for larger Fed hikes have sent a range of interest rates to their highest points in years.
-The yield on the 2-year Treasury note, a benchmark for corporate bonds, has reached 3.3%, its highest level since 2007.
-The 10-year Treasury yield, which directly affects mortgage rates, has hit 3.4%, up nearly a half-point since last week and the highest level since 2011.

-Investments around the world, from bonds to bitcoin, have tumbled on fears surrounding high inflation and the prospect that the Fed’s aggressive drive to control it will cause a recession.
-Even if the Fed manages the delicate trick of curbing inflation without causing a recession, higher rates will nevertheless inflict pressure on stock prices.
+Investments around the world, from bonds to bitcoin, have tumbled on fears surrounding inflation and the prospect that the Fed’s aggressive drive to control it will cause a recession.
+Even if the Fed manages the delicate trick of curbing inflation without causing a downturn, higher rates will nevertheless inflict pressure on stocks.
 The S&P 500 has already sunk more than 20% this year, meeting the definition of a bear market.

+On Wednesday, the S&P 500 was rose 1.5%.
+The two-year Treasury yield fell to 3.26% from 3.45% late Tuesday, with the biggest move happening after Powell said not to expect 0.75 percentage point rate hikes to be common.

 The Bank of England has raised rates four times since December to a 13-year high, despite predictions that economic growth will be unchanged in the second quarter.
 The BOE will hold an interest rate meeting on Thursday.